-The insurance helps you cope with paying monthly loan repayment instalments if your fall ill or lose your job.
-The insurance pays off the outstanding loan if the insured person dies.
+The insurance helps you meet loan repayment instalments if your fall ill or lose your job.
+The insurance pays the remaining loan in full if you die prematurely.

 - As our owner-customer, you can choose a long-term fixed interest rate for your new home loan throughout the loan's term, up to 25 years.
 This is how you can ensure that your interest charges for your home loan will remain unchanged throughout the loan term.

 As an owner-customer, you will earn OP bonuses for example from:

 - savings and investments